Optimize Ability to Monitor, Manage, and Document

 Who Congratulates the Safety Manager?

 Being a safety manager is not all fun and glory.
 Young, mission-focused employees naturally look suspiciously at safety managers.
 They don't see the value of having a person simply walk around and appear to only "look at things."
-Upper-level management also is critical of safety managers in that the old-school managers don't see how safety managers contribute to the bottom line.
+Upper-level management is also critical of safety managers in that the old-school managers don't see how safety managers contribute to the bottom line.
 Working in an environment where the safety manager's contributions are not valued adds stress to the safety manager.

 Safety managers are conscientious, hard-working employees who want to sincerely make a difference in the organization.
 When they are not appreciated, the performance of the SMS will suffer and safety managers become apathetic toward safety.
 This turns into a self-fulfilling prophecy for the employees who believe the SMS adds no value.